USC-ACTLab/crazyswarm/docs2/usage.rst

         pose:
             frequency: 10 # Hz

-In the first terminal, launch
+In the first terminal, launch the server (CFlib backend only for now)

 .. code-block:: bash